 So yeah…maybe we are reminding you that the best mom is a mom who makes space for herself, and encouraging you to make that vision board or take up knitting.
 But if you can’t do those things right now, we also want to tell you that you are still doing an amazing job because you are doing the best you can.

 We bet you know where all of your kids are right now, and we bet they all have full tummies and clean diapers and are probably throwing their dinner at the cat.
 We bet you love the crap out of them even when you have to lock yourself in the bathroom for solitude or cry in your car before school pickup or use dry shampoo for the who-knows-at-this-point day in a row.
-You are already ready for the new year, without the weight of “supposed to” or “should,” or any other unreachable resolutions.
+You are already doing the thing, without the weight of “supposed to” or “should,” or any other unreachable resolutions.
 You are a “good enough” mom and that, mama, is perfect.